 This is how you generate it:

-- Press the 'Claim Access' button (this will reload the page and a notification message with a link will appear).
+- Press the 'Claim Access' button (this will display your API key and your Sendle ID)

 Regenerate your API key